HD-Prot: A Protein Language Model for Joint Sequence-Structure Modeling with Continuous Structure Tokens: Introduction

 In this study, we conclusively address this question with an affirmative answer.
 To be specific, we propose \textbf{\ourname{}}, a novel \textbf{H}ybrid \textbf{D}iffusion framework that extends a sequence-only \textbf{Prot}ein language model into a multimodal pLM by incorporating continuous structure tokens.
 Figure~\ref{fig:overview} presents the overall architecture of the proposed \ourname{}.
 First, a non-quantized autoencoder is introduced as the protein structure tokenizer, where latent representations that can be highly accurately reconstructed into 3D coordinates are considered as continuous structure tokens.
 Globally, the proposed multimodal pLM places the continuous structure tokens on an equal footing with the discrete sequence tokens.
 Diffusion language modeling is applied in parallel to both token tracks, involving a noising process that masks protein sequence and structure tokens, followed by a generation process of iterative mask token predictions.
 More concretely, the protein sequence-structure information is residue-wise integrated and consistently processed by the main body of a protein language model.
 The per-token probability distribution is estimated via language modeling in a categorical space for sequence and via diffusion modeling in a continuous space for structural knowledge.

-In summary, our main contributions are highlighted as follows: \begin{itemize}[leftmargin=8pt, itemsep=0pt, topsep=1pt, parsep=1pt] \item This paper highlights the promising potential of using continuous tokens to represent protein structure information within protein language models (pLMs).
+In summary, our main contributions are highlighted as follows: \begin{itemize}[leftmargin=*] \item This paper highlights the promising paradigm (i.e., \textbf{continuous tokens}) to represent protein structure information within protein language models (pLMs).
 We demonstrate that it is effective and efficient to develop a multimodal generative pLM with a non-quantized structure tokenizer and a publicly available sequence-only pre-trained pLM.

-\item We propose \ourname{}, a novel hybrid diffusion framework that bridges the discrete-continuous modality gap in multimodal protein modeling.
-In addition to the unified absorbing diffusion language modeling at the inter-token level, the key lies in differentiating the learning of protein sequence and structure knowledge at the intra-token level.
-Alongside the categorical mask prediction performed on discrete sequence tokens, our model estimates the probability distribution of continuous structure tokens via a diffusion procedure operating on a continuous-valued domain. \item We conduct comprehensive experiments on four foundational tasks: unconditional sequence-structure co-generation, motif-scaffolding, protein structure prediction, and inverse folding tasks.
-The proposed \ourname{} models show strong competitiveness compared to representative multimodal pLMs, exhibiting a notable ability to estimate the joint distribution of protein sequence and structure.
-Furthermore, our study provides several valuable insights into practical implementation, specifically regarding robust modality expansion, classifier-free guidance for continuous structure tokens, and efficient low-cost training. \end{itemize}
+\item We propose \textbf{\ourname{}}, a novel hybrid diffusion framework that bridges the discrete-continuous modality gap in multimodal protein modeling.
+In addition to the unified absorbing diffusion language modeling at the inter-token level, the key lies in differentiating the learning of protein sequence and structure at the intra-token level.
+Alongside the categorical mask prediction performed on discrete sequence tokens, our model estimates the probability distribution of continuous structure tokens via a diffusion procedure operating on a continuous-valued domain. \item We conduct comprehensive experiments on four tasks: unconditional sequence-structure co-generation, motif-scaffolding, protein structure prediction, and inverse folding.
+Our proposed \ourname{} models are competitive with representative multimodal pLMs, demonstrating a strong ability to estimate the joint distribution of protein sequence and structure.
+Furthermore, our study provides several valuable insights into practical implementation, specifically regarding robust modality expansion, classifier-free guidance for continuous structure tokens, and ultra-low-cost development that requires \textbf{less than one-tenth budget for modality extension fine-tuning} compared to the representative method DPLM-2. \end{itemize}